VirusFriendly/Krunstkammer/README.md

 ##  brief-nmap
 This is a personal nmap results filter that probably wont be useful to most people who are not me.
 If it is though, I'm glad it is!

+### Security Advisory
+This script depends on python-libnmap which is vulnerable to an XML injection (CVE-2019-1010017).
+There isn't a patched version as of this writing.
+This shouldn't be an issue if you're using this script on Nmap generated XML files that you trust.
+I would not advise creating a webservice based on this script and allowing anyone to upload an XML file.

+You've been warned.

 ### Example Output
     Nmap scan summary: Nmap done at Sat Mar 21 02:27:00 2020; 256 IP addresses (4 hosts up) scanned in 25963.82 seconds 192.168.0.4